erroronline1/caro/readme.md

 Also a CSV-Filter and its manager are sorted here.
 The CSV-filter processes respective filetypes using the [CSV processor](#csv-processor) and can be used for any kind of list matching.
 The filter is accessible by admin, ceo, qmo and office.

-The audit module gathers data from the application in regards of proofing lists for fulfilment of regulatory requirements.
+The audit module gathers data from the application in regards of proofing lists for fulfilment of regulatory requirements:
+* incoporated articles
+* current documents in use including external documents
+* user certificates
+* vendor list
+* regulatory issues

 [Content](#Content)